 Again, this is most important for those ordering products directly from abroad.
 Beware: If a device does not support DFS, it should also not support the Wi-Fi channels from 52 and up.

-Plans to buy electronics without Wi-Fi?
+Planning to buy electronics without wifi?
 Keep in mind that it can still affect the wireless network, and in some cases it can create a lot of noise/interference.

 The biggest sinner you rarely think of is probably the microwave oven.
 A microwave oven that leaks can be very damaging to the surrounding wireless network.